 Buying a new home is a large investment in time, energy and of course, money.
-A professional real estate agent’s job is to guide you through the process, answer all your questions, and help you make the best decisions possible.
+A professional real estate agent’s job is to guide you (the buyer) through the process, answer all your questions, and help you make the best decisions possible.

 Anybody can get pre-qualified for a loan.
 Getting pre-approved means a lender has looked at all of your financial information and they’ve let you know how much you can afford and how much they will lend you.
 Being pre-approved will save you a lot of time and energy, as you’ll know which houses you can afford.
 It also gives you the opportunity to shop around for the best deal and the best interest rates.
 Avoid hidden loan costs: learn about junk fees, processing fees and points.

 We all love bigger.
 There’s an old adage in real estate that says don’t buy the biggest, best house on the block.
 The largest house appeals more to a smaller audience and you don’t want to limit potential buyers when you go to re-sell.
 Your home is only going to go up in value as much as the other houses around you.
 If you pay $250,000 for a home and your neighbors pay $75,000 to $100,000, your appreciation is going to be limited.
-Sometimes it might be a better idea to consider a “fixer-upper” as it likely has more investment value.
+As a buyer it might be a better idea to consider a “fixer-upper” as it likely has more investment value.

 Contact the seller, for the property boundary facts.
 This can depend on subdividing and contractual issues.
 It’s absolutely essential to get a survey done on your property (or the property you’re considering) so you know exactly what you’re buying (or selling).
 Knowing precisely where your property boundaries are may save you from a potential dispute with your neighbors.
 Also, your property tax is likely based on how much property you have.